The Input File

 virial_file = {file} -> “default.vir”

-The virial_file keyword sets the name for the output file containing the virial tensor of the system.
+keyword sets the name for the Virial File, which stores information about the virial tensor throughout the MD simulation.

 default value = “default.vir”